2. Site Information

 Most property in the City is assigned one base zone, although some properties have more than one base zone.
 Base zones identify the uses allowed on a property and the development regulations that apply to the property.
 Overlay zones, which may modify the provisions of base zones, are applied to some properties.

 Most property in San Diego falls into one of the following types of base zones:

-- Commercial - Areas intended for businesses which provide consumer goods and services as well as a wide variety of commercial, retail, office and recreational uses.
+- Commercial - areas intended for businesses that provide consumer goods and services as well as a wide variety of commercial, retail, office and recreational uses;

-- Agricultural - Areas now used for agricultural and farming purposes which may be developed for urban use sometime in the future.
+- Agricultural - areas now used for agricultural and farming purposes that may be developed for urban use sometime in the future; and/or

 How to Obtain Zoning Information on Your Project

-- Overlay Zones and Requests for Other Zoning Information helps you determine if any other zoning designations apply to your property such as overlay zones.
-You can also download the Parcel Information (DS-302) (PDF - Form Filler) and fax it to (619) 446-5050.
+- Overlay Zones and Requests for Other Zoning Information helps you determine if any other zoning designations apply to your property.
+Download the Parcel Information (DS-302) (PDF - Form Filler) and fax it to 619-446-5050.

 Other Site Criteria

 Beyond site zoning, other site criteria may determine which approval or permit is required.
 For example, a project for a property that lies within the Coastal Zone may require a special Coastal Development Permit prior to development.
-Existing buildings or structures or adjacent land uses such as closed landfills or burn ash sites may also have relevance to your project proposal.
+Existing buildings/structures or adjacent land uses such as closed landfills or burn ash sites may also have relevance to your project proposal.